Star (rocket stage): Star 37

 The Star 37 was first used as the engine for the Thor-Burner upper stage in 1965.
-The Burner I used the Thiokol FW-4 (TE 364-1) engine and the Burner 2 used the Thiokol (TE-M-364-2).
+The Burner I used the Thiokol FW-4 engine and the Burner II used the Thiokol TE-M-364-2.

-The "-37" designation refers to the approximate diameter of the fuel casing in inches; Thiokol had also manufactured other motors such as the Star-40 and Star 48.
+The "-37" designation refers to the approximate diameter of the titanium fuel casing in inches; Thiokol had also manufactured other motors such as the Star 40 and Star 48.
 Internally, Thiokol's designation was TE-M-364 for early versions, TE-M-714 for later ones, and TE-M-783 for a special HTPB model used for FLTSATCOM launches.

 Subtypes are given one or more letter suffixes after the diameter number, or a trailing number (i.e., "-2") after the internal designation.
 Not surprisingly, the "T" prefix stands for Thiokol, and the following letter refers to the company division that developed the rocket motor.
 In this case, "M" refers to the Magna, UT Division.
 "E" refers to the Elkton, MD division.